dolorosus/RaspiBackup/Readme.md

 RaspiBackup.sh showdf /path/to/backup.img
 ```

-increase the size of the SD Image by 1000m:
+increase the size of the SD Image by 1000M:
 ```
 RaspiBackup.sh resize  /path/to/backup.img
 ```

-increase the size of the SD Image by  a specific amount (here 2000 Mb):
+increase the size of the SD Image by  a specific amount (here 2000M):
 ```
 RaspiBackup.sh resize -s 2000  /path/to/backup.img
 ```